 In medium saucepan, heat olive oil and add puree.
 Be careful as the onion and peppers can cause fumes, so open a window.

 Cook mixture for one to two minutes, stirring often.

 Add ketchup, vinegar, herbs, and spices to the saucepan.

 Allow sauce to simmer on medium-low heat for six to eight minutes.

 - To Use as a Baste: Apply sauce onto chicken toward the last half of cooking time.
+Baste a few times.

+- To Use as a Sauce: Simmer mixture on low for 10 to 12 minutes.
+Remove from heat, cover, and keep warm.
 Once chicken has finished grilling or baking, serve with sauce on the side or drizzled on top.